Geocode Correction - Bulk Geocoding and Map Auditing

 Resolve Non-Geocoded Sites (Missing Coordinates)

-Non-geocoded sites (no Lat/long) are identified via a Red Exclamation Point on the site itself and on the Operations > Site Geocoding & Service TIme screen which is specifically designed to view and correct geocode locations in bulk.
+Non-geocoded sites (no Lat/long) are identified via a Red exclamation point on the site itself and on the Operations > Site Geocoding & Service Time screen which is specifically designed to view and correct geocode locations in bulk.

 To resolve non-geocoded locations: